 Choosing the right shop is just as much about knowing what to avoid as it is about knowing what to look for.
 Your truck is your livelihood and a huge investment, so you can’t afford to leave it in the wrong hands.
 Trusting your gut is important, but there are also some concrete warning signs that can tell you a shop might not be the right fit for your project.
 Paying attention to these red flags can save you from headaches, unexpected costs, and shoddy work down the road.

-Warning Signs of a Bad Shop
+Warning Signs of an Unreliable Shop

 When you first visit a shop, treat it like an interview.
 You’re deciding if they’re worthy of working on your truck.
 A major red flag is a lack of cleanliness and organization.
 A chaotic, messy workspace often reflects a chaotic work process.
 The staff should be professional and able to answer your questions clearly without making you feel rushed.
 If they can’t explain their process or seem unsure, that’s a problem.
 Also, look for industry certifications and ask about their experience with projects like yours.
 Poor customer service from the start is a clear sign that they don’t value your business.

-Spotting Unfair Pricing
+How to Spot Unfair Pricing

 Everyone wants a good deal, but when a price seems too good to be true, it usually is.
 A shop that offers a significantly lower quote than its competitors is likely cutting corners somewhere.
 This could mean they’re using lower-quality parts, hiring inexperienced technicians, or rushing through the job.
 While you save money upfront, you’ll likely pay more in the long run to fix their mistakes.
 Instead of focusing only on the lowest cost, consider the value you’re getting.
 A quality shop will provide a fair price for high-quality parts and expert service, which protects the long-term health of your truck.